Kate Newkirk – Business Manager

 Jessica has been a Bay Area resident most of her life.
 As a child, she was an avid diver and swimmer, and although she was very competitive at both sports, she always felt like something was missing.
 Nature was missing!
 At age 12, she moved to the country and got a horse and a dog, and that is when she really came to life.
 On her horse, she was able to experience the wonders of the world outside the city, navigating the hills and valleys without a compass or phone.
 Her years of swimming and diving led to jobs teaching swimming and lifeguarding.
 For many years, she taught dance to all ages with her mom.
 Studying animals, nature and human impact led her to join the Future Farmers of America (FFA) where she learned leadership and teaching skills.
 Beginning in 8th grade with FFA, she raised a variety of animals, with sheep as her main focus.
 She delivered many lambs, and was known as the midwife to sheep; she also helped other students learn to care for their animals.
 As an assistant to a veterinarian, she helped with a variety of surgeries.
 Jessica is a dog trainer and walker with a long list of loyal clients.
 When Jessica was led to Wild Oak, she knew she had found her true calling!
 With expertise in hiking with children and wilderness safety, she is our outdoors expert.
 Living with a lifelong learning difference, Jessica shares in Wild Oakś passion for meeting the diverse needs and learning styles of all the children.

-Loel Mitchell - Micro-School and Handwork & Fiber Arts Teacher
+Loel Mitchell - Assistant Teacher, and Handwork & Fiber Arts Teacher